How Does Schizophrenia Affect The Brain? An Overview

 • Childhood trauma

-There likely isn’t one specific trigger for schizophrenia.
-Rather, genetics, environment, and life experiences may all play a role in bringing it out in people who are at risk.
+There likely isn’t one specific cause of schizophrenia.
+Rather, genetics, environment, and life experiences may all play a role in bringing the disorder out in people who are at risk.

 Before digging into the research, it may help to review the ways schizophrenia can affect people's thoughts, moods, and behavior.
 This may make it easier to understand the significance of its effects on the brain.